unfoldadmin/django-unfold/README.md

 ## Unfold Studio

-Unfold Studio lets you visually customize your Django admin without writing code — update colors, logos, and styles to match your brand in minutes.
-Give your admin a polished, professional look.
-Available at [unfoldadmin.com/studio](https://unfoldadmin.com/studio/?utm_medium=github&utm_source=unfold).
+Unfold Studio lets you visually customize your Django admin without writing code — update colors, logos, sidebar, and interface styles to match your brand in minutes.
+Give your admin a polished, professional look that feels truly yours.
+Available at [unfoldadmin.com/studio](https://unfoldadmin.com/studio).

 ## Fresh Features & Enhancements